 1. Black paint helps frame the screen in your home theater

-When it comes to recreating the movie theater experience, black is one of the best colors to choose.
+When it comes to recreating the movie theater experience, black is one of the best home theater room paint colors to choose.
 It eliminates all light in a room so that the focus is centered only on the screen.
 There are downsides to painting the whole theater black: it can be quite an intense color.
 Often the idea is to evoke a relaxed atmosphere, and black may feel too overwhelming.
 It also tends to make the room appear smaller.